fruit-testbed/p2p-update/puppet-items/setup.md

 Navigate to the `p2p-update/puppet-items` directory.
 Build the module with `$sudo puppet module build do-wordpress` - this will create a tar.gz file in `puppet-items/do-wordpress/pkg` which can be shared and used for installation.

-Install the new module using `$sudo puppet install ~/p2p-update/puppet-items/do-wordpress/pkg/do-wordpress-0.1.0.tar.gz`.
+Install the new module using `$sudo puppet module install do-wordpress/pkg/do-wordpress-0.1.0.tar.gz`.

 (To uninstall the module, simply use `$sudo puppet module uninstall do-wordpress`)